LD4P/bf-workshop-2019/sinopia-stack-aws/fargate.md

 # Fargate

-[Fargate][FAR] is an AWS service that runs [Docker][DOCK] containers in a state-less fashion with in Virtual Elastic cluster.
-A [Docker][DOCK] is a lightweight running linux process that is generated in a deterministic way from a [Docker][DOCK] image
+[Fargate][FAR] is an AWS service that runs [Docker][DOCK] containers in a state-less fashion within a Virtual Elastic cluster.
+A [Docker][DOCK] container is a lightweight isolated Linux executable package of software that is generated in a deterministic way from a [Docker][DOCK] image.

 In Sinopia, we run the following Docker Images as [Fargate][FAR] tasks: